gjae/laravel-telegram-log/README.md

 Search __[@BotFather](https://t.me/BotFather)__ on telegram or click here: __[botfhater](https://t.me/BotFather)__.

 Now, create a new bot by typing the command __/newbot__ into the BotFather chat box or choose it by clicking on the square button at the rigth corner of the chat box.
 Then, select "/newbot".
 The name of your new bot must have the suffix "Bot", for example:__"laravel_log_bot", "LaravelBot"__.
-The BotFather will ask you a name and a username for your new bot (both of them must have the suffix "Bot").
+The BotFather will ask you for a name and a username for your new bot (both of them must have the suffix "Bot").

 finally, the __[@BotFather](https://t.me/BotFather)__ will send you a message like this: